 He also discovered that it gets excruciatingly hot in Fresno.
 Day after day he returned to the agony of a tiny, hot makeshift home above ground and one day started to build his house under the earth where the temperature is more reasonable.

-For the next 4-decades he built a series of underground terraces, gardens, rooms, and passageways that he wanted to become an a part of an underground resort.
-And, in the midst of it all he even managed to find a place for his orange trees to grow.
+For the next 4-decades, he built a series of underground terraces, gardens, rooms, and passageways that he wanted to become a part of an underground resort.
+And, in the midst of it all, he even managed to find a place for his orange trees to grow.

 When Forestiere passed away and his family discovered what he’d built and thought he was insane.
 They immediately sold off most of the 10-acres of land that housed the subterranean villa.
 These sold passages were filled and covered by roads and buildings.
 What remains is the land that was deeded to one brother who understood Baldassare’s vision and chose to preserve it.

-To me, the entire experience was a bit like being on Tatooine in a cave modeled after Sacromonte (Spain).
+To me, the entire experience was a bit like being on Tatooine in a cave modelled after Sacromonte (Spain).